causaest/onrbooks/rbooks-online-extras.md

 How to create informative visualizations, streamline report generation, and develop interactive websites, without the need to knnow R or complex math.

+10. R for Fledglings, by Therese M. Donovan, Michelle Brown, Jonathan E. Katz: https://www.uvm.edu/~tdonovan/RforFledglings/

+This is an introductory book about R, written by 3 ecologists.
+A "fledgling" is, according to Cambridge Dictionary, "a young bird that has grown feathers and is learning to fly", or a woed to describe a "new and not experienced" person.

+11. STAT 545: Data wrangling, exploration, and analysis with R, by Jenny Bryan: https://stat545.com/

+A book about everything that comes up during data analysis except for statistical modelling and inference.
+Topics inculde version control, data wrangling, function writing, graphics, package development, automation.
+Last commit to the repo https://github.com/rstudio-education/stat545 was in 2020.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/